JanMiksovsky/blog/drafts/Comparing approaches.md

 ## What do you actually need to learn?

-Astro is actually several languages
+Origami is a language — but so is Astro, actually several languages

 ## Answering questions